-We offer the majority of our products through two points-based ownership programs: Marriott Vacation Club Destinations[TM] ("MVCD") and Marriott Vacation Club, Asia Pacific.
+We offer the majority of our products through two points-based ownership programs: Marriott Vacation Club DestinationsTM ("MVCD") and Marriott Vacation Club, Asia Pacific.
 While the individual characteristics of each of our points-based programs differ slightly, in each program, owners receive an annual allotment of points representing the owners' usage rights, and owners can use these points to access vacation ownership units across multiple destinations within their program's portfolio of resort locations.
 Each program permits shorter or longer stays than a traditional weeks-based vacation ownership product and provides for flexible check-in days.
 The MVCD and the Marriott Vacation Club, Asia Pacific programs allow owners to bank and borrow their annual point allotments, as well as access other Marriott Vacation Club locations through internal exchange programs that we and Interval International operate, access Interval International's approximately 2,700 affiliated resorts, or trade their vacation ownership usage rights for Marriott Rewards Points.
 Owners can use Marriott Rewards Points to access the vast majority of Marriott International's system of over 3,600 participating hotels or redeem their Marriott Rewards Points for airline miles or other merchandise offered through the Marriott Rewards customer loyalty program.
 Members of our points-based programs pay annual fees in exchange for the ability to participate in the program.
 MVCD owners hold an interest in real estate, owned in perpetuity.
-Our Marriott Vacation Club, Asia Pacific program's 2006 date of launch.
+Our Marriott Vacation Club, Asia Pacific program offers usage for a term of approximately 50 years from the program's 2006 date of launch.